crankyspock/rpi-pid-chamber/README.md

 # Maintaining the Temperature of a 3D Resin Printer Chamber Using PID Control

 ## Why do this?
+Ventilation is a hard problem - to circumvent it, place the printer in a place away from others.
+Tin shed out back...
+But temperatures vary wildly, to place the build space in a small, but tightly controlled chamber.
+Can place this setup outside under the veranda.
+Probably what I will have to do during summer, when my shed can reach above 60C if the doors are shut.
+Leave the printer out in the elements, but the build chamber is at a steady, controlled temperature.
+Printer is on a wheeled station, so can move it outdoors.

 ## Shopping List